 At the Leone Center for Orthopedic Care, we have found that post-operative pain is one of the most prevalent anxieties that patients have prior to undergoing hip or knee replacement surgery.
-Allaying that concern, by outlining what to expect and how pain will be managed, is a major focus of the pre-operative education that is provided one-on-one by me, by my staff and during patient seminars at Holy Cross Hospital.
-These pre-operative educational forums provide an opportunity for patients to learn as well as ask questions.
+Allaying that concern, by outlining what to expect and how pain will be managed, is a major focus of the pre-operative education that is provided one-on-one by my staff and me.

-In my experience, I have found that patients who go into surgery with a better understanding of what will happen and what to expect not only have less anxiety, but less post-operative pain.
+In my experience, I have found that patients who go into surgery with a better understanding of what will happen and what to expect not only have less anxiety but also less post-operative pain.

 As part of the Leone Center surgical protocol, we have a two-pronged philosophy for post-operative pain management: